Kurstch/discord-botly/README.md

 It can be a static Id like `channel-delete.js`.

 However sometimes you may want to include dynamic properties in the customId.
-For example you may want to the button point to a specific channel - `channel-926498632463814696-delete`.
+For example you may want a button point to a specific channel like `channel-926498632463814696-delete`.

 For these cases discord-botly offers dynamic ids.
-The syntax is very simple: wrap the name of the property in "[]".
+The syntax is very simple: wrap the name of the property in `[]`.

 Examples: